caraya/feedback-review/amp.md

 There are many unanswered questions about AMP and the direction it's going on.
 The [roadmap](https://www.ampproject.org/roadmap/) and it's [Q2 Update](https://www.ampproject.org/latest/blog/amp-roadmap-update-for-end-of-q2/) are clear on the features they are implementing but not on how do new developers choose whether to opt in to AMP altogherther or the new features.

 Attempting to make AMP the canonical version of your web content worries me.
-I mentioned earlier but having Amp Stories be completely different to any non-amp alternatives makes me worry about the interprettion of the site by the Google Crawler.
+I mentioned earlier but having Amp Stories be completely different to any non-amp alternatives makes me worry about which version of an amp-story will the Google Crawler run if there are two related stories.

+It also worries me because if we make AMP the cannonical version of our content then it won't be long before people say why should we have to worry about non-amp content?

-I'll keep my mind open towards AMP (after all I still provide AMP for my blog content) but there are too many open questions about the platform and its direction before I can say I agree with their assessment of moving the web forward.
+I'll keep my mind open towards AMP (after all I still provide AMP for my blog content to help people with slow connections or who may have data cost issues) but there are too many open questions about the platform and its direction before I can say I agree with their assessment of moving the web forward.

 ## Links and Resources